 For questions or assistance please contact Mary Ann Powell.

 - Why should I consider Career Development Facilitator training?

 - CDF Competencies

-The NCDA Career Development Facilitator Advisory Council is now accepting applications for two open positions.
-Applications will be accepted until April 1, 2014.
-2014 NCDA Advisory Council Application.
+The NCDA Career Development Facilitator Advisory Council is now accepting applications for the Veterans/Military Representative on the NCDA Advisory Council.
+Applications will be accepted until October 20, 2014.
+Application for Open Veterans/Military Representative

 A Career Development Facilitator is a person who has completed the Career Development Facilitator Training Program and works in any career development setting or who incorporates career development information or skills in their work with students, adults, clients, employees, or the public.
 A Career Development Facilitator has received in-depth training in the areas of career development in the form of up to 120+ class/instructional hours, provided by a nationally trained and qualified instructor.

 This title designates individuals working in a variety of career development settings.
 A Career Development Facilitator may serve as a career group facilitator, job search trainer, career resource center coordinator, career coach, career development case manager, intake interviewer, occupational and labor market information resource person, human resource career development coordinator, employment/placement specialist, or workforce development staff person.

 The counseling profession has made great progress in defining professional counseling and career counseling.
 However, several professional groups recognized that many individuals who are currently providing career assistance are not professional counselors.
 The Career Development Facilitator training program was developed to provide standards, training specifications, and GCDF credentialing for these career providers.
 The goal was to define and differentiate two levels of career practice.

 Click here for a VIDEO presentation on the Career Development Facilitator Training Program and GCDF Credential.